lingtalfi/AssetLoader/README.md

 ```js
 void          declareLoadedItems ( str|array:items )
 ```
-If you write your assets directly in the html code, then the assetLoader doesn't know about them, but their code has been called indeed, so there is some kind of de-synchronization here between what items are really loaded, and what items the assetLoader thinks are loaded.
+If you write your assets directly in the html code, then the assetLoader doesn't know about them.

-One possible problem that comes out of this de-synchronization is that if you call the assetLoader.loadItems method, since the assetLoader believes that the items are not loaded, it will call the assets once again.
+The problem with that is that you then use the loadItems method, assetLoader will load any asset that it's not aware of, and you might end up with a library (or asset) called multiple times.

-Now, since 1.5.0, assetLoader loads an asset only if its url has not been called before, therefore it might not be a problem.
+Depending on the asset, it might be a problem.

-However, if you prefer to do so, you can use the declaredLoadedIems method to tell the assetLoader which items were already loaded in your html page.
+The declaredLoadedItems method allows us to manually rectify this problem by putting items directly in the assetLoader's "memory".

+In other words, the assetLoader will consider any item passed to the declareLoadedItems as loaded.